 There are many grounds which give rise to disqualification as a director - the most of which by far relate to non payment of taxes to HMRC by the company.
 But there are other grounds such as excessive pay.
 Whatever the reason or allegations against you - our team has been successfully defending director disqualification claims since 2002.
 Let us help you.

 Unfitness and misconduct of directors is governed by section 6 of the Company Director Disqualification Act 1986.
-One of the areas it deals with is disqualification of directors for excessive pay and excessive dividends.
+One of the areas it deals with is director disqualification for excessive pay and excessive dividends.

 What is the general issue?

 The allegation is normally one of a director withdrawing excessive remuneration and/or dividends which isn’t appropriate to the financial circumstances of the company at the time the payments were made.

 - this can be applicable either to a failure to act in accordance with the Companies Act 2006 (which sets down specific circumstances in which dividends can be drawn); or

 - in accordance with a director’s general fiduciary duties to the company and, more particularly, its creditors.

 The same is true in respect of a director who is also a shareholder.
 If that director allows dividends to be paid to himself as a shareholder which the company cannot afford, this too can constitute misconduct.
 It is a breach of the Companies Act 2006 to pay a dividend which exceeds net profits (after taxes) available for distribution.
 It is also a breach of a director’s fiduciary duties to do this where such a payment could lead to risks to a company or its creditors and it can lead to a finding of unfitness.